idfubar/AV102/transcripts/week4/overview_of_communication_and_breakdowns.md

 we encounter.
 However we really appreciate you helping us test this as we are planning to roll out this kind of assignment in the MOOC.
-The plan is to have students reviewing each others' pairing sessions on a large scale.
+The plan is to have students reviewing each other's pairing sessions on a large scale.
 We're making pair programming a requirement for participation in the official 169 part 3 project class which will be released later this year.
 In the project class, students will be working in teams with a real non-profit or charity